takezoj/landed-legal/privacy-policy.md

 ## 3. How we use it

+Every use of your data exists solely to provide or improve the features described in this policy — organizing your travel bookings inside Landed.
+We never use your data for any unrelated purpose.

 - To show you your bookings and trips inside the app.
 - To detect new booking confirmations in your connected Gmail account (if you've connected one) and add them to your list for your review.
-- Email content that looks like a booking confirmation is sent to Anthropic's Claude API to extract structured details (dates, vendor, confirmation number, etc.) from the email text.
-This is an automated process — no one at Landed reads your email manually.
+- Email content that looks like a booking confirmation is sent, automatically and without human review, to Anthropic's Claude API for the sole purpose of extracting structured details (dates, vendor, confirmation number, etc.) so that booking can be added to your trip list.
+This processing exists only to power this one in-app feature — the extracted email text is not used for any other purpose, is not used to train any AI/ML model, and is not retained by Landed beyond this one-time extraction (see Section 5).

 We do not use your data for advertising, and we do not sell your data to anyone.

+**Limited Use compliance.** Landed's use and transfer of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+Gmail data is used exclusively to provide the booking-detection feature described above, is never used to train or improve any generalized AI/ML model, and is never transferred to any party except as necessary to provide that feature (Anthropic, solely for the one-time extraction described above) or as required by law.

 ## 4. Who we share data with

 Landed uses a small number of service providers to run the app.
-Each only receives the data it needs to do its job:
+Each only receives the data it needs to do its job, solely to provide Landed's own features to you — never for the service provider's own independent use, advertising, or model training:

 - **Google** — for sign-in and, if you connect it, read-only Gmail access, per Google's API Services User Data Policy.
-- **Anthropic** — processes the text of candidate booking emails to extract structured booking details.
-Anthropic does not use API data to train its models, per Anthropic's standard commercial API terms.
+- **Anthropic** — receives only the text of a candidate booking email, solely to extract structured booking details for that one feature (Section 3).
+Anthropic does not use API data to train its models, per Anthropic's standard commercial API terms, and Landed does not use this integration for any purpose beyond this one feature.
 - **Supabase** — hosts our database and authentication system.
 Your data is stored in Supabase's infrastructure.

 We don't share your data with any other third party, and we don't sell it.